radareorg/r2retdec/README.md

 $ r2pm -i retdec-r2plugin
 ```

+This will, however, install only the plugin for r2 console.
+To use the Cutter plugin you must build this plugin manually.
+See the [Build and Installation](https://github.com/avast/retdec-r2plugin#build-and-installation) section.

 ### Use in Radare2 Console

 In r2 console you can type `pdz?` to print help: